 “The University of Texas Rio Grande Valley will serve as a center for transformational research and learning,” Cigarroa said.
 “This new university is for the families and communities of South Texas.
 Supporting our vision to provide the people of the Rio Grande Valley with access to unparalleled educational and healthcare opportunities, UT-RGV will truly be a beacon of light for the region.”

 With a new name decided, the timeline for establishing the new university and enrolling the inaugural class by August 2015 will continue to move forward.
-UT System leadership will continue to engage with students, faculty, staff, community members and leaders throughout South Texas as the process of combining the talents, assets and resources of UT Pan American and UT Brownsville continues to progress.
+UT System leadership will continue to engage with students, faculty, staff, community members and leaders throughout South Texas as the initiative continues to progress.

 A president for the new university will likely be named by spring 2014, and discussions surrounding administrative transition plans and academic curriculum are already under way.
 Decisions about school colors, mascot and athletics will happen under the direction of the new president with input from students, faculty, staff and the community.